ejlopez44/portfolio/README.md

 Functional Deployable application

+Version 7
+- Added image to index.html
+- Added footer to all pages

 Version 6
 - Updated title name on navbar to direct to index.html
 - Updated positioning of header within body tag